schorschii/OCO-Server/docs/AddOns.md

 The OCO web frontend can be extended with own scripts.
 The add on technique is intentionally kept very simple.

 ## Files
-You need the follwing files for an own add on.
+You need the following files for an own add on.

 ### Tree-Hook
 All PHP files inside `frontend/views/tree.d` will be included in the tree view on the left side in the web frontend.
 Example file: